Dermatitis affects about one in every five people at some time in their life. It results from a variety of different causes and has various patterns.

 The terms “dermatitis” and “eczema” are often used interchangeably.
 Dermatitis is the medical term for eczema.

-Dermatitis refers to a skin condition where the skin becomes red, swollen, and sore or itchy, often accompanied by tiny blistering and flaking, which is brought on by an allergic reaction or external irritation.
-Dermatitis can be “acute” or “chronic,” or both.
+Dermatitis refers to a skin condition where the skin becomes red, swollen, and sore or itchy, often accompanied by tiny blistering and flaking.
+This blistering and flaking is often brought on by an allergic reaction or external irritation.
+It can be “acute” or “chronic,” or both.
 Chronic dermatitis refers to a longstanding irritated area.
 It is often darker than the surrounding skin, thickened (lichenified) and rough.

 IDENTIFYING THE CAUSES

 Psychological stresses can provoke or aggravate dermatitis, presumably by suppressing normal immune mechanisms.
 The best way to diagnose dermatitis is by having a board-certified dermatologist identify the cause and treat it.
 Allergic and irritant dermatitis appear identical on the skin.
 Personal history and patch testing to possible allergens can help identify the cause.

 Our team of board-certified physicians at Northwest Face & Body can help diagnose, treat, and get you on a skin care regimen that works for you.
 Contact us today to schedule a consultation.

 Sign up here for monthly specials